mmmaisel/empowerd/README.md

 Empowerd is a Linux daemon which empowers the offline smart home.

-Currently, it supports monitoring of different power sources as well as controlling things like valves on Raspi GPIO pins via a web GUI.
+Currently, it supports monitoring of different power sources and controlling appliances via modbus or Raspi GPIO pins.
+GPIOs can be controlled manually via the Web-GUI.

+The project focuses on code efficiency and robustness.

 ## Installation